algorand/go-algorand/test/testdata/deployednettemplates/recipes/custom/README.md

 ```
 ### Machine Type doesn't exist
 - Make sure the machine type exists.
 It uses the regions in the groups and the type to come up with the host template name in `test/testdata/deployednettemplates/hosttemplates/hosttemplates.json`.
 If it doesn't exist, you will have to add it to that file.

+### couldn't initialize the node: unsupported protocol
+- check your consensus.json.
+It may be missing the keys in the future protocol if you are doing this manually.
+Compare the consensus.json with `goal protocols > generated_consensus.json`